-In this post, we will give you effective SaaS growth hacking strategies that will help your SaaS platform attract the right kind of customers, which will lead to more conversions, skyrocketing an agile startup.
+In this post, we will give you effective, real time SaaS growth hacking strategies that will help your SaaS platform attract the right kind of customers, which will lead to more conversions, skyrocketing an agile startup.

 55% of SAAS companies rate Customer Retention Cost as the key metric to measure.
 (Totango)

-Customer growth is great in the short terms, but it is only a portion of the SaaS growth equation.
+Customer growth is great in the short term, but it is only a portion of the equation.
 To that point, lead generation and customer acquisition are a waste of time and also money if you have a customer churn problem due to poor customer experience.
 Ideally, you want to keep your net revenue churn below 2%.

-With that said, let’s dive in and explore some highly effective and actionable SaaS marketing strategies that your SaaS platform can implement right away and start measuring their impact on marketing and sales.
+With that said, let’s dive in and explore some highly effective and actionable SaaS marketing strategies and growth hacking trends that your SaaS platform can implement right away and start measuring their impact on marketing and sales.
 In the end, these growth hacking trends can help you reach millions of users.

 1. Embrace SaaS Influencers

-While it is always a good idea to invest in traditional marketing, such as a blog post, email marketing, press releases, or to attend conferences within your field, those things cost.
+While it is always a good idea to invest in traditional marketing, such as a blog post, email marketing, press releases, or attending conferences within your field, those things cost money.
 And when your business is still small, every investment is a big one, especially if you are not sure how things will go.
 That’s why it is a good idea to reach out to influencers.

-While there are many who would do anything for money, try to search around, and find genuine characters, who have a faithful audience.
-Ask them to try your product, and to review it if they like how it works.
+While there are a million users who would do anything for money, try to search around, and find genuine characters, who have a faithful audience.
+Ask them to try your product, and to review it for social proof if they like how it works.
 Their audience will know if the review was honest, and a positive one will definitely attract attention to your brand.
-Just make sure your SaaS is a good one, to guarantee a positive review!
+Just make sure your SaaS growth marketing is a good one, to guarantee a positive review!

 2. Bundles And Discounts